-We traveled to the Lake District Cumbria by train after arriving in Manchester.
-It was a comfortable hour and a half train ride.
+We traveled to the Lake District of Cumbria by train after arriving in Manchester.
+It was a comfortable hour-and-a-half train ride.
 One thing you’ll notice right away is that people will talk to you.
 Friendly and communicative, locals are free with their recommendations and it’s easy to get around.
 We arrived at Windermere, the largest lake in the Lake District and took a quick taxi ride to our first stop Grasmere.

 Our cab ride to Grasmere was short but our driver entertained us with stories of the local area both old and new.
 Our home for the next three nights would be Rothay Garden Hotel.

 The four-star Rothay Garden is well-appointed and the rooms are comfortable and roomy.
 All rooms are equipped with a tea kettle, an assortment of teas, and biscuits (or cookies for us Americans).
 They provide robes and slippers to wear while using the spa.
 The spa includes a large hydro spa, which looks out onto the beautiful fells and gardens.
 Also available are an herbal pine sauna, aroma room, and heated infra-ray loungers for relaxing your aching body after a long day on the fells or strolling in Grasmere.

 The Rothay Garden also has a full-service restaurant that looks over their beautiful gardens.
 The Garden Restaurant is known for its four-course dinner menu.
 We dined there one night and had a remarkable meal.
 The recommended local Cumbrian beef was tasty and tender.
 The prize winner was the sticky toffee pudding we had for dessert.
 A local delicacy made at many restaurants the Rothay’s pudding was definitely a standout.
 After dinner, you’re invited to the comfortable lounge for coffee, tea, and petit fours.
 It’s a most civilized and intimate dining experience, wonderful for any celebration or a getaway weekend.